“She dresses herself with strength and makes her arms strong.”~Proverbs 31:17

 "Live as people who are free, not using your freedom as a cover-up for evil, but living as servants [bondservants] of God."~1 Peter 2:16

-The Greek word used in 1 Peter 2:16 is "bondservant", which is actually different from a "servant".
+The Greek word used in 1 Peter 2:16 for "servant" is "doulos" that is, slave.
+And a slave/bondservant is quite different from a servant.

 bondservant n. – 1. a person who serves in bondage; slave; 2. a person bound to service without wages

 servant n. – 1. a person employed by another, esp. to perform domestic duties.